 Well, you’ll hear more about my arrival in South Korea and my apartment and my school in the next blog.
 This blog is mainly about getting out of Dodge as in Dodger-town.

 About Rossman In Your HeadI'm a screenwriter, filmmaker, video editor and copywriter.
-I grew up in NY, lived in Los Angeles for roughly 28 years.
+I grew up in NY, but lived in Los Angeles for roughly 29 years.
 I produced, co-wrote and co-directed feature film, “Rubbernecking.”
 In 2008, I edited “War of the Worlds 2: The Next Wave” directed by and starring C. Thomas Howell.
-I was the founder and film festival director of Social Media Film Festival.
-Hobbies include photography, live music, comedy, volleyball, iced-blended mochas and movies of course!
+I was the founder and festival director of Social Media Film Festival.
+I love live music, comedy, iced-blended mochas and movies of course!

 Posted on June 1, 2010, in South Korea and tagged airport, attendant, bibimbop, Fleetwood Mac, flight, flying, Hollywood, Incheon, Incheon International Airport, Korean girls, Las Vegas, Live, Matisyahu, MGMT, Percy Jackson & the Olympians, Pink Floyd, plane, Seattle, Seoul, U2.
 Bookmark the permalink.
 Leave a comment.